 - There has been an increase in interest among youth towards design

-Synthesizing our research led us to craft our How Might We statement:
+Synthesizing our research allowed us to craft our How Might We statement:

 HMW enable capacity building among youth by sharing transferable skills that they can leverage in order to become creators of their own future?